Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Modeling of Separatrix Layers: MHD Simulations Integrated with a Focused Transport Model

-To model SPEs, we employ the SPE Threat Assessment Tool \citep[STAT;][]{Linker_etal-2019-CoupledMHDFocused}.
-STAT couples MHD simulations of CME events from Predictive Science Inc.'s Corona Heliosphere (CORHEL) modeling suite with focused transport simulations of solar energetic particles (SEPs) from the University of New Hampshire's Energetic Particle Radiation Environment Module (EPREM).
-STAT allows users to run EPREM for previously computed Magnetohydrodynamic Algorithm outside a Sphere (MAS) simulations of real CME events to simulate SEP events and provide diagnostics that can be compared with observations.
+We show results of a numerical model of SEPs applied to the separatrix layers that form in the Sun's corona.
+We employ the SPE Threat Assessment Tool \citep[STAT;][]{Linker_etal-2019-CoupledMHDFocused}.
+STAT couples MHD simulations of CME events from Predictive Science Inc.'s Corona Heliosphere (CORHEL-CME) modeling suite \citep{Linker:2024} with focused transport simulations of solar energetic particles (SEPs) from the University of New Hampshire's Energetic Particle Radiation Environment Module (EPREM).
+STAT allows users to run EPREM for previously computed Magnetohydrodynamic Algorithm outside a Sphere (MAS) simulations (including those run through CORHEL-CME) of real CME events to simulate SEP events and provide diagnostics that can be compared with observations.
+Here, we use STAT with a custom run of MAS that does not include a CME event, but instead integrates the MHD equations with a fixed boundary in a time-dependent quasi-relaxation.